fermga/TNFR-LFS/docs/index.md

-(or run `/outsim Opts ff` before `/outsim 1 …`) so the UDP packets include the player identifier, driver inputs and the four-wheel block that feeds the telemetry fusion layer.【F:tnfr_lfs/acquisition/fusion.py†L93-L200】 When the wheel payload is disabled the toolkit now surfaces tyre loads, slip ratios and suspension metrics as “sin datos” rather than fabricating zeroed values, making it obvious that the telemetry stream
+(or run `/outsim Opts ff` before `/outsim 1 …`) so the UDP packets include the player identifier, driver inputs and the four-wheel block that feeds the telemetry fusion layer.【F:tnfr_lfs/acquisition/fusion.py†L93-L200】 The CSV reader mirrors that philosophy by preserving optional columns as `math.nan` when OutSim leaves them out, preventing artificial estimates from leaking into the metrics pipeline.【F:tnfr_lfs/acquisition/outsim_client.py†L87-L155】 When the wheel payload is disabled the toolkit now surfaces tyre loads, slip ratios and suspension metrics as “sin datos” rather than fabricating zeroed values, making it obvious that the telemetry stream